BOTOX® FOR HAYFEVER (HAYTOX) IN AUCKLAND

 You may be a good candidate if you:

-• Want a longer relief period through your worst seasons - for many people Haytox provides around 3 - 4 months of symptom reduction.
+Want longer relief through their worst seasons – for many people, Haytox can provide around 3–4 months of symptom reduction.

 Please note: We do not perform this treatment if you are pregnant or breastfeeding, have an active nasal or sinus infection, or certain neuromuscular conditions.
 We will cover your health history carefully at your intial consultation.